rubenvanassche/pdf-splitter/README.md

 python splitter.py inputfile.pdf 10
 ```

-This will create 2 pdf's: one from the first page until the tenth and one from the eleventh page until the last page of the pdf
+This will create 2 pdf's: one from the first page until the tenth and one from the eleventh page until the last page of the pdf.

-It is possible to add multiple splitting points
+It is possible to add multiple splitting points:

 ```bash
 python splitter.py inputfile.pdf 10 20 25